kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 It has 685K nodes and 7.6M edges.
 I modeled these as a simple `Page` nodes and `Links` edges.

-I start Kùzu on my own laptop, which is a Macbook Air 2020 with Apple M1 chip, 16G memory, and 512GB SSD, and run the following two queries (by default, Kùzu uses all thread available):
+I start Kùzu on my own laptop, which is a Macbook Air 2020 with Apple M1 chip, 16G memory, and 512GB SSD, and run the following two queries (by default, Kùzu uses all thread available, which is 8 in this case):

 ```
 - Q1: Kùzu-WCO